datamllab/rlcard/docs/toy-examples.md

   reward       |  0.7215
 ----------------------------------------
 ```
-We observe that CFR achieves better performance as NFSP.
-However, CFR requires traversal of the game tree, which is infeasible in large environments.
+We observe that CFR (chance sampling) achieves better performance as NFSP.
+However, CFR (chance sampling) requires traversal of the game tree, which is infeasible in large environments.

 ## Having Fun with Pretrained Leduc Model
 We have designed simple human interfaces to play against the pretrained model.
 Leduc Hold'em is a simplified version of Texas Hold'em.
 Rules can be found [here](games.md#leduc-holdem).
-Example of playing against Leduc Hold'em CFR model is as below:
+Example of playing against Leduc Hold'em CFR (chance sampling) model is as below:
 ```python
 import rlcard
 from rlcard import models